How Veterans Can Finance Graduate School

 Scholarship Options

-Unfortunately, many veterans decide to use their GI Bill benefits for graduate school and therefore don’t consider pursuing other scholarship options.
-The thought process goes like this: The GI Bill’s covering my tuition, so why would I need a scholarship?
+Unfortunately, many Veterans decide to use their GI Bill benefits for graduate school and don’t consider pursuing other scholarship options.
+The thought process goes like this: The GI Bill covers my tuition, so why would I need a scholarship?

-Here’s a basic example.
-If you attend a public graduate school, the GI Bill will cover your tuition and fees.
-If you also receive a $10,000/year scholarship, that means you could use that $10,000 for other expenses, as your tuition and fees are already covered by the GI Bill.
+Example: If you attend a public graduate school, the GI Bill will cover your tuition and fees.
+If you also receive a $10,000/year scholarship, you could use that $10,000 for other expenses, as the GI Bill already covers your tuition and fees.

 Broadly speaking, graduate school scholarships fall into one of the following two categories:

 • School-specific: These are scholarships unique to a particular graduate school.
-And, many schools include scholarships solely for veteran students.
+Also, many schools include scholarships solely for Veteran students.
 Ask your target graduate schools for any such scholarships they may offer.

-• Private: These are veteran-specific scholarships provided by private foundations or charities that can be used at any graduate school.
-A cursory online search will show you the dozens of private scholarship options available to veterans.
+• Private: These are veteran-specific scholarships provided by private foundations or charities that someone can use at any graduate school.
+A cursory online search will show you the dozens of private scholarships available to Veterans.

 Federal Student Loans